Do I have Chemo Brain? How can I treat it?

 As noted above, antioxidants are essential to prevent cognitive decay and recover your brain function.
 You can find them in the natural flavonoids contained in fresh foods.
 But you can also find concentrated antioxidants in supplement form.
 They are recommended as an addition before, during, and after treating patients with chemotherapy agents.
 However, not all antioxidant supplements are appropriate for all chemotherapy drugs, and you need to check with your doctor.

 Herbal supplements are also beneficial, especially those that regulate blood flow in the brain, boost catecholamine production, and protect healthy brain cells from apoptosis.
-Different herbs share these neuroprotective effects, but one of the most acclaimed is Ginkgo Biloba.
-This particular herb has been tested in randomized control trials in cancer survivors, with excellent results.
-It prevents cognitive problems after cancer therapy and may also help recover our brain function faster.
+Different herbs share these neuroprotective effects.

-Overall, Neupanex is a promising supplement for patients with chemo brain.
+Overall, there are many things that can be done to help with chemo brain and Neupanex is a promising supplement to add to the list of viable options.
 For better results, it should be consumed before, during, and after chemotherapy treatment.
 That way, patients will benefit from its neuroprotective effects and experience a faster recovery of their cognitive function.

 Dr. Clarke’s Expert Medical Advice!